Your Side Effects Are Real

 Beyond Pharmaceuticals: The Wild West

-The issues with being exposed to multiple substances at once are not limited to non-allopathic interventions.
-Polypharmacy is when a patient, due to multiple conditions, requires taking many different drugs and supplements simultaneously.
-Medicines and supplements interact with each other as well as with your uniquely DNA-defined chemistry.
-Every time you add a drug, herb, or supplement to your regimen, there is not only the risk that the new agent will not work well with your particular uniqueness but also that combining it with everything else you take may result in adverse interactions.
+And every time you add a drug, herb, or supplement to your regimen, there is not only the risk that the new agent will not work well with your particular uniqueness but that combining it with everything else you take may result in adverse interactions – medications working too well, or not at all.

 You are unique, and the practice of medicine is average.
 Treatments are risks versus benefits, and only you can assess your unique response to that intervention.
 It is up to you to ensure no harm is done as you travel your healing journey.